Hope-Cube/KTANE.AStarPath/README.md

-Modified A* pathfinding for the game Keep Talking And Nobody Explodes (KTANE).
+Modified A* pathfinding for the game Keep Talking And Nobody Explodes (KTANE) Maze node.